 Buying in bulk is one of the hallmarks of consumerism.
 From sprawling supercentres to meal combos, the idea that offering more of something to extract more money from buyers is as old as capitalism itself (well, maybe it took a few weeks or so to make that strategic leap).

-If that sounds dark and cynical, I apologize.
+If that sounds dark and cynical, I apologise.
 The reality is, bulk offerings can benefit consumers enormously, provided they don't go overboard and splurge without purpose.

 One product for which that is rarely a concern is insurance.
 Shopping for insurance is very different than shopping for bulk snacks.
 You don't shop for insurance and risk coming home with 12 items you had no intention of buying in the first place—as most of us have probably done with some combination of snacks, candies, soft drinks, frozen foods, etc. at some point in our lives.
 With insurance, you know exactly what you're looking for, be it insurance for a home, car, trip, life, or perhaps something more obscure like a boat or drone.